-The College of Education prepares caring, competent, reflective and highly qualified professionals.
+The College of Education prepares caring, inclusive, innovative, and highly qualified professionals.

 The faculty of the College of Education will meet the challenges of continuous change in the preparation of reflective practitioners and lifelong learners.
 All program completers will have the knowledge, skills, and dispositions to positively impact the learning of students in p-12 classrooms.